 There are two kinds of happiness: ‘temporary happiness’ and ‘core happiness’.

-Temporary happiness occurs when we experience the pleasure of something happening, such as winning money, seeing our team win, or being with someone we love.
-And it occurs when we feel short term emotions such as wonder, pride, or gratitude.
+Temporary happiness occurs when we experience the short-term pleasure of something happening, such as winning money, seeing our team win, or being with someone we love.
+And it occurs when we feel short-term emotions such as wonder, pride, or gratitude.
 That’s when endorphins, the ‘happy hormones’, rush to our brain and make us feel good.
 Our happiness soars, but after a while we return to normal.

-Of course, pleasure is also important: life would be drab and pointless without pleasure!
-However, people with an unlimited choice of pleasures will nevertheless find life unsatisfying if they have a weak core happiness.
+Of course, pleasure is also important: life would be drab and pointless without pleasure.
+However, people who can have whatever pleasures they want will find life unsatisfying if they have a weak core happiness.
 Conversely, those with a strong core happiness, although they may not have access to many pleasures, will take delight in the little things of life.